Bios for authors Clark Hays and Kathleen McFall

 A native of Texas, Clark received a B.A. in history from Montana State University.
 He has published poetry and short fiction in a number of journals.
-Professionally, he has worked for Portland-based Central City Concern (an advocacy organization for the homeless) as a senior grant writer, and as a senior writer and strategist for an international financial services corporation.
+Professionally, he worked for Portland-based Central City Concern (an advocacy organization for the homeless) as a senior grant writer, and later as a senior writer and strategist for an international financial services corporation.
 Clark lived all over the world as a kid, following his father's profession as an wildcat oil drilling engineer, eventually landing in Montana where he spent his formative years on the family ranch.

 Kathleen received a B.S. in geology from George Washington University and a M.A. in Communications/Film Studies from The American University.
 She worked as a petroleum geologist before transitioning to writing.
 Her work in journalism has been widely published, with articles focused on energy, the environment, and bioscience.
 For more than a decade, she served in multiple communications positions at Oregon Health & Science University, including press officer and crisis communications, before settling in as director of communications and senior advisor to the dean at the School of Medicine.
 She was born and raised in Washington, D.C.